Pursue MD/MS in Germany

 Community Medicine | Moderate | Program- and guideline-based |

-The FMGE 2026 difficulty level for foreign medical graduates often feels higher due to differences between overseas curricula and Indian clinical practice.
-Many FMGs face challenges with community medicine, national health programmes, and India-specific protocols.
+The FMGE 2026 difficulty level for foreign medical graduates often feels higher because of differences between overseas curricula and Indian clinical practice.
+Many FMGs find subjects such as community medicine, national health programmes, and India-specific protocols particularly challenging.

 The FMGE 2026 difficulty level for first attempt candidates is usually perceived as higher.
 Common reasons include: